kvalenzuelaig/TinySpring/README.md

 ## The Framework
 It is composed of three main packages: the `core`, `validationAOP`, and `webModule`.
 It extensively uses Java annotations and the reflexion library.
-It also defines an entry class `TinySpringFramework` with a method called `run` that performs all the necessarty steps to run the application.
+It also defines an entry class `TinySpringFramework` with a method called `run` that performs all the necessary steps to run the application.

 ### Core
 The Core is in charge of the Dependency Injection.
 Logically, it follows the steps: